amitmse/in_Python_/Regularization/README.md

 ## Ridge Regression: L2 norm (sum of square of coefficients)
 	- Objective = RSS + α * (sum of square of coefficients)
 		RSS refers to Residual Sum of Squares. sum of squares of errors (predicted vs actual) also known as the cost function or the loss function for linear regression.
-		Adds penalty equivalent to the square of the magnitude of coefficients. α (alpha) balances the amount of emphasis given to minimizing RSS vs minimizing the sum of squares of coefficients. α = 0: The objective becomes the same as simple linear regression. and coefficients same as linear regression. α = ∞: The coefficients will be zero because of infinite weightage on the square of coefficients, anything less than zero will make the objective infinite.
+		Adds penalty equivalent to the square of the magnitude of coefficients. α (alpha) balances the amount of emphasis given to minimizing RSS vs minimizing the sum of squares of coefficients.
+			α = 0: The objective becomes the same as simple linear regression and coefficients same as linear regression.
+    			α = ∞: The coefficients will be zero because of infinite weightage on the square of coefficients, anything less than zero will make the objective infinite.
     			0 < α < ∞: The magnitude of α will decide the weightage given to different parts of the objective.